pushkarkadam/portfolio/my_collections/_posts/2022-01-29-on-laws-of-robotics.md

 ---

 This was a bit extensive essay/blog/whatever_this_is.
-I know that I am a bit naive in considering implementing the three laws.
+I know that I am a bit naive in predicting the implementation of the three laws.
 I can see the future version of me laughing over my naivety over this topic.
+I started with a story in this blog post because I have always found that stories helped me solidify learning and made me curious to learn more about a topic.

 There are several questions to answer when developing a humanoid robot.
-One question that I often avoid is: "WHY?"
-The mathematics involved in the kinematics of robotics is much more complex to explain in this blog.
-Also, I do not know the mathematics involved in programming the movement of a humanoid biped robot yet.
+While asking the engineering questions, we often forget the fundamental question, "why should we develop humanoid robots?"
+On the surface, I would answer this question on the likes of "We should develop humanoid robots which could help humanity become a multi-planetary species", or "Perhaps robots are the next evolutionary stage of sentient life-form".
+But, deep down, I think I have a simple answer, "We should develop humanoid robots because it is cool.
+It shows the ultimate advancement that humans are capable of achieving through collective efforts."

 If you, the reader, have made it this far in the blog, I am grateful to you for dedicating your time to reading some of my thoughts.

+## Image credit
+---

+Cover photo by <a href="https://unsplash.com/@aideal?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Aideal Hwa</a> on <a href="https://unsplash.com/s/photos/science-fiction?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>